Guide

 A 2.5 is useful when squid are smaller, the water is very clear, or you are fishing under the pier lights at night.
 A 3.5 can make sense when you want a bigger profile or more distance, but Rye does not demand heavy gear the way some rougher or deeper spots do.

-For the full logic, read the Squid Jig Size Guide and the Squid Jig Sinking Rate Guide Australia.
+For the full logic, read what size squid jig to use and the Squid Jig Sinking Rate Guide Australia.

 Because the water is often clear, natural colours deserve first cast during the day.